About Jackie Gharapour Wernz

 Selected Client Representations

-- Audited higher education institutions’ sexual harassment and misconduct policies, procedures, and practices
+- Audits higher education institutions’ sexual harassment and misconduct policies, procedures, and practices

-- Served as an independent investigator and decision-maker for educational institutions regarding complaints involving sexual harassment, discrimination, and retaliation
+- Serves as an independent investigator and decision-maker for educational institutions regarding complaints involving sexual harassment, discrimination, and retaliation

-- Represented schools in high-profile complaints before the U.S. Department of Education’s Office for Civil Rights (OCR), including complaints involving Title IX and transgender rights and a school’s response to student-on-student sexual assault
+- Represents schools in high-profile complaints before the U.S. Department of Education’s Office for Civil Rights (OCR), including complaints involving Title IX and transgender rights and a school’s response to student-on-student sexual assault

-- Provided interactive, engaging training to hundreds of a school’s employees on sexual harassment, including Title IX, and other types of harassment, bullying, and misconduct
+- Provides interactive, engaging training to hundreds of a school’s employees on sexual harassment, including Title IX, and other types of harassment, bullying, and misconduct

 - Obtained significant concessions from national student-information-system provider relating to student data privacy and data breach protections